 A vendor is a company that participates in the delivery of digital advertising within a publisher’s website, app, or other digital content, that either accesses an end user’s device or browser or processes personal data about end-users visiting the publishers content.

-The communication between publishers and vendors via the framework is facilitated by IAB registered Consent Management Providers (CMPs).
+The communication between publishers and vendors via the framework is facilitated by IAB registered Consent Management Platforms (CMPs).
 CMPs act as an intermediary between the publisher, end-user and vendors, providing transparency for end-users and communicating their preferences to the relevant parties.

 You can read more about how the TCF works here.